danforthcenter/pcvr/cran-comments.md

 ## Notes

 No notes seem critical.
-Names (PlantCV) and words (phenotyping) in DESCRIPTION are not misspelled.
+Names (PlantCV, Kruschke) and words (phenotyping) in DESCRIPTION are not misspelled.
 The `cmdstanr` suggestion is available from the additional repository specified in DESCRIPTION.
 The R CMD check on MacOs via github actions yields a NOTE about installed package size as well.